-We will continue to work with more efficient packing of our goods to decrease transports.
-We are working on our production planning to allow suppliers to deliver according to the established timeframe, to be able to use sea freight, and not having to compensate for delayed production by cutting transport time by using air freights.
+We will continue to work with more efficient packing of our goods to decrease transport.
+We are working on our production planning to allow suppliers to deliver according to the established timeframe, to be able to use sea freight, and not have to compensate for delayed production by cutting transport time by using air freights.

-In 2020, we started to highlight the transport alternative in our online shop, in some markets, that are better from an emission perspective to push the customer to choose lesser emissions intense transport alternative.
+We have started to highlight the transport alternative in our online shop, in some markets, that are better from an emission perspective to push the customer to choose lesser emissions intense transport alternatives.
 Given the innovations and developments in the logistics sector, such as bike couriers and smart delivery boxes, we see a potential to decrease our “last mile” emissions – transports from the terminal of the carrier to the end customer.

 All emissions from transportation, both inbound and outbound are compensated for by carbon offsetting, either by our logistic partner's own carbon offset program or by our annual carbon offsetting for our business full emissions.